run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiCpuUsageWarning.md

 ## Diagnosis

-Use

-on the relevant pod.
+Use <!-- add a command here --> on the relevant pod.

-If this tool is unavailable, you can calculate the cpu usage via:
+If this tool is unavailable, you can calculate the cpu usage by running `rate(container_cpu_usage_seconds_total{namespace=~"runai|runai-backend"}[2m])`.

-`rate(container_cpu_usage_seconds_total{namespace=~"runai|runai-backend"}[2m])`

 ## Mitigation

 Add cpu resources to the container.
-If the issue does not resolve, contact runai.
+If the issue does not resolve, contact Run:ai.

-Be the first to add a reaction